SALCOS ProzessgrafikSALCOS Prozessgrafik

-We currently produce pig iron by using coal in our blast furnaces.
-This releases CO2 as a result of the process.
-In direct reduction, on the other hand, iron ore is reduced with the aid of hydrogen.
-The hydrogen reacts with the oxygen in the iron ore (iron oxide) directly in the solid state and converts it into sponge iron (almost pure iron).
-Instead of CO2, this technology produces water (H2O), which in turn is reused in the integrated process.
-In order to be able to process sponge iron further, the porous material is finally melted down together with steel scrap in an electric arc furnace.
+SALCOS® plans to use hydrogen for the production of green steel.
+We currently produce pig iron using coal in our blast furnaces.
+This process releases CO2.
+In direct reduction, however, iron ore is reduced using hydrogen.
+The hydrogen reacts directly with the oxygen in the iron ore (iron oxide) in its solid state, converting it into direct reduced iron (DRI).
+Instead of CO2, this technology produces water (H2O), which is then reused in the integrated process.

-Our SALCOS® technology concept envisages the gradual replacement of our blast furnaces with direct reduction plants.
-The first of these plants could go into operation in 2026.
+Our SALCOS® transformation program aims to gradually replace our blast furnaces with direct reduction plants.
+The first plant will go into operation in 2027.

-How do we produce green hydrogen?
+How do we produce renewable hydrogen?

 Hydrogen production at Salzgitter Flachstahl